Piecewise linear structures on topological manifolds: Proof of Theorem

 can be written as

-where the composition of first two maps is the duality from \ref{N-duality}, we conclude that $\iota$ is dual to $\eps$ with respect to duality \eqref{D}.
-Clearly, $\eps$ is a coreduction.
+where the composition of first two maps is the duality from~\ref{N-duality}.
+Hence $\iota$ is dual to $\eps$ with respect to duality~\eqref{D}.
+Clearly, $\eps$ is a coreducibility because $M$ is orientable.
 Thus, the result follows from \ref{red-cored}.

 \m For technical reasons, it will be convenient for us to consider the duality

 This duality yields an isomorphism

 \begin{prop} For every automorphism $\gf: \gs^k \to \gs^k$ the following diagram commutes up to homotopy: